Friday, October 31, 2025

 Eventually I come to Mishima Taisha, and I leave the old road in order to angle toward my hotel.
 Shirataki Park is a beautiful oasis, kids in full frolic in the waters of the pond, with gossiping mothers as lifeguards.
 I find myself attracted to a certain type of city in Japan, one comfortable in its modest size.
 An easy scale to protect the culture, the quirks.
 I am immediately attracted to the tree-lined streets, the bookshop cafe, the variety of its small eateries, the certain absence of big chain shops.
 Yes, here too I could make a life.

 I chose my hotel for the hot baths on its top floor, sure remedy for achy legs and sore feet.
 Here I soak awhile, as Fuji looms up for the first time all day.
 Her cabaret act is a flirtatious baring of a single shoulder, and only for about five minutes.
 A tease, but those climbing her today are surely getting some bad weather.
-But not me.
+Not me.
 Here I soak.

 I backtrack a little to Slider House for its burgers and 24 taps.
 I settle into a plush leather armchair that serve as bar stools.
 One beer follows another, and another, as I find it hard to leave my comfy seat, and my book of letters by Hunter S. Thompson.
 But tomorrow's walk eventually taps my shoulder, and I force heavy feet to lead me toward bed.